 When I first started cooking, I thought French cooking was stuffy and wouldn’t be something I would ever attempt, let alone enjoy.
 Boy was I wrong.
 A few weeks ago, I saw a recipe that changed my mind about French cosine, What was the recipe that made me want to purchase it immediately – this Roast Pork with Honey Apple Cider Vinegar Sauce a l’Ancienne.

 I visited Whole Paychex and talked to the butchers about this recipe and they were kind enough to give another tried and true tip.
 When buying meats – not only should you keep it in the back, but only use the 1st or 3rd shelf – never the middle.
 It stays fresher that way.
 I had to do a bit of rearranging in my fridge because I always stored the meat on the second shelf.
-Also, I’m officially obsessed with this Honey Apple Cider Vinegar that I found at Crate & Barrel and, if I can use it, I do.
+Also, I’m officially obsessed with this Honey Apple Cider Vinegar and, if I can use it, I do.
 I love the flavor it imparts and, combined with the other ingredients in this dish, it was the perfect compliment.
 I served it with some roasted apples and dinner was an absolute success.

 - 1 2-3 lb. boneless pork loin

 - Kosher salt

 - 2 medium carrots, diced

 - 3 garlic cloves, crushed

 - 1/4 cup of honey apple cider vinegar (plus more to taste if needed)

 - Preheat the oven to 400 degrees F.